 Welcome to the JIC

-Built in 2006, the Joseph International Center was inspired by the gratitude of one of John Joseph's former students, Andrew Schindler '72.
-Dr. Joseph '50 is a Lewis Audenreid Professor Emeritus of History.
-The Joseph International Center houses classroom space, a kitchen, a Global Commons and offices for the staff of the International Studies Program and International Programs.
+Built in 2006, the Joseph International Center was inspired by the gratitude of one of Professor John Joseph's former students, Andrew Schindler '72, whose generous donation made it possible for the Center to be built.
+Dr. Joseph '50 was a Lewis Audenreid Professor Emeritus of History.
+The Joseph International Center houses a multi-purpose classroom space, kitchen, a Global Commons and offices for the staff of the International Studies Program and Office of International Programs.
 There is also a small Japanese garden donated by the Honaman family and a front patio that features a sculpture dedicated to the memory of Diane Curcio Homiak, mother of Erin and Jill Homiak '07.
 The Center space facilitates the F&M community coming together across borders, cultures and languages.
-Many clubs and groups meet here after office hours, hosting Arabic, French, Spanish and German coffee hours, Buddhist meditation, Asian New Year celebration and a wide variety of events.
+There is a weekly International Coffee Hour on Friday afternoons and many clubs and groups meet here after office hours, hosting Arabic, French, Spanish and German coffee hours, Lunar New Year celebration and a wide variety of events.

 Offices at the JIC